Raghavendra (film)

 Raghavendra is a 2003 Indian Telugu-language action film directed by Suresh Krishna and written by Posani Krishna Murali.
 It stars Prabhas, Anshu and Shweta Agarwal.
 The music was scored by Mani Sharma.
-It was also dubbed in Hindi as Sanyasi: The Warrior Saint (2008) and Malayalam as Sakthi in spite of being remade by Suresh himself in Hindi as Rocky: The Rebel.
+The film opened to mixed to negative reviews from critics and audiences and emerged as a commercial failure at the box office, remaining as the lowest grossing film in Prabhas's career.
+It was eventually dubbed in Hindi as Sanyasi: The Warrior Saint (2008) and Malayalam as Sakthi in spite of being remade by Suresh himself in Hindi as Rocky: The Rebel.